Genealogical Record of the Descendants of Alexander Stewart of Balcastle (1756-1826)

 Alexander Stewart in Balchastle and Isabel Scott his wife had a child born 11th and baptised 15th March named John

 John, the second son, married Helen Lamont of Balnald of Strathtummel on 16th March 1817, and within a year they had decided to emigrate to Canada.
 In 1818, three ships (the 'Curlew', 'Sophia' and 'Jane') were hired by John Robertson of Breadalbane to take settlers to Beckwith Township in Lanark County, Ontario.
 John and Helen were one of the two families from Blair Atholl parish who embarked on the 260 ton brig 'Curlew' bound for Montreal on 21st July 1818.
 The passenger list shows that they had a 3 month old child (Isabella) and were accompanied by a 16 year old boy named John Robertson.
+Their arrival was recounted in "The Canada Presbyterian", 1879.

 We arrived in Quebec in seven weeks and three days from Grennock.
 There were but two steamers then running between Quebec and Montreal, "The Car of Commerce" and the "Montreal".
 We got to Montreal in the first named, early in the month of October.
-The steamers then had to be drawn by oxen and horses past the Current at St. Mary to the place of landing. there was no wharf at Montreal then.
+The steamers then had to be drawn by oxen and horses past the current at St. Mary to the place of landing.
+There was no wharf at Montreal then.
 Long planks were used for a gangway.

 Most of the immigrants who arrived at Montreal continued on to Beckwith, first being sent to Lachine in carts.